The amazing detail of this tiny

 American Precision Museum’s Model Engineering Show & Maker Space Held in Windsor, VT, Saturday October 24, 2015, 9:00 a.m. – 4:00 p.m., Admission prices: $10.00 adults; $5.00 students.
 Model Engineers, Kids Engineering Activities, Maker Space, Presentations and Demonstrations.

 Gas Engine Antique Reproduction Show (G.E.A.R.S.), held in Portland, OR starting in 2004 to take over for the former PRIME show.
 See photo examples from the 2004 GEARS Show and 2005 GEARS Show here.

-Cabin Fever Expo and Iron Fever Expo are held in York, PA.
-The Cabin Fever show is in January and Iron Fever is in August.
-Each is accompanied by a large equipment auction on Friday, and the January show has now become the biggest in the nation as far as attendance.
-The August show has had some interesting side attractions like robot battles and R/C tractor pulls.
+Cabin Fever Expo is held in Lebanon, PA.
+The Cabin Fever show is in January and is accompanied by a large equipment auction on Friday, and it has now become the biggest in the nation as far as attendance.
 See their site at www.cabinfeverexpo.com.
-In 2006 the summer show is scheduled to move to Leesport, so always check their site for the latest schedule.

 If you haven't tried www.google.com when doing searches on the Internet, do yourself a favor and make it your first choice for a search engine.
 The response times are incredibly fast, and the answer you are really looking for always seems to be right near the top of the list.
 There are now many competing search engines out there, but we still feel Google gives the most useable choices.
 We try to optimize our web pages so they achieve a high ranking in a Google search when you look for common words like "lathe," "mill" or "rotary table."